minel1410/maasu_internship_stm32/docs/source/userdoc/requirements/interns/lamija-fatic/GPIO_requirements/informational_requirements.rst

    GPIO interrupts can be timestamped to log when specific events occur, aiding in debugging and performance analysis.

-   Timestamps are typically stored in a dedicated log buffer.

 .. req:: Debouncing Signals
    :id: REQ_INT3_1731028685